presciencelabs/tabitha-databases/README.md

 ### Sources

-#### When a new Bible, Community Development Text, or Grammar Introduction is available from TBTA in `mdb` format.
+#### When a new Bible, Community Development Text, and/or Grammar Introduction is available from TBTA

-1. Convert the `mdbs` to their respective sqlite databases
-	> ⚠️ Can't seem to find a commandline tool for this... until something else presents itself, it will need to be done manually.
+> ⚠️ due to order coupling, this is not accurate anymore, everything must be done locally, see Local migrations below.

 1. Once in a sqlite format, it should be committed to the `databases` directory following appropriate naming convention.
 	> e.g., `Bible.YYYY-MM-DD.tbta.sqlite Community_Development_Texts.YYYY-MM-DD.tbta.sqlite Grammar_Introduction.YYYY-MM-DD.tbta.sqlite`
 1. Run the `deploy` worklow, i.e., `actions/workflows/deploy.yml`

 ### Targets

-#### When any new project is available from TBTA in `mdb` format.
+#### When any new project is available from TBTA

+> ⚠️ due to order coupling, this is not accurate anymore, everything must be done locally, see Local migrations below.

 1. Ensure the inflections have already been exported using the corresponding set of TBTA files, see `./targets/inflections/README.md` for instructions (must be done manually).
-1. Convert the `mdb` to a sqlite database and place in the `databases` directory with appropriate naming convention.
+1. Once in a sqlite format, it should be committed to the `databases` directory following appropriate naming convention.
-	> ⚠️ Can't seem to find a commandline tool for this... until something else presents itself, it will need to be done manually.

 	> Example naming convention: `English.YYYY-MM-DD.tbta.sqlite`
 1. Once the new sqlite db and the inflections are in place, they can be part of the same `commit` and pushed.
 1. Manually run the `deploy` worklow, i.e., `actions/workflows/deploy.yml`